 Piano and Electronic Keyboard offers keyboard classes in order to develop music proficiency and musicianship.
-Students perform with proper posture, hand position, fingering, rhythm, and articulation; compose and
+Students perform with proper posture, hand position, fingering, rhythm, and articulation; compose and improvise melodic and harmonic material; create and perform simple accompaniments; listen to, analyze, sight-read, and study a variety of keyboard literature; study the elements of music as exemplified in a variety of styles; and make interpretive decisions.

-Recommended Grade: 10, 11, 12
+- Recommended Grade: 10, 11, 12

-• Credits: 1 per semester; 1 semester
+- Credits: 1 per semester; 1 semester

-• Prerequisites: None
+- Prerequisites: None

-- Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma - Counts as directed elective for all diplomas
+- Fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma

+- Counts as directed elective for all diplomas